-When we’re on the Antarctica cruise in January, we’ll be renting full cold weather outfits through the ship’s pricey rental program but is certainly better than purchasing everything we’d most likely never use again.
+When we’re on the Antarctica cruise in January, we’ll be renting complete cold-weather outfits through the ship’s pricey rental program.
+Still, it is undoubtedly better than purchasing everything we’d most likely never use again.

 |Close up of the top layer of Hubbard Glacier.|

-After the few hours on deck five, we headed up to our veranda where we were able to take the more steady of the two videos included here today when we used the tripod placed on the outdoor table.
+After the few hours on deck five, we headed up to our veranda, where we could take the more steady of the two videos included here today when we used the tripod placed on the outdoor table.

 |This expanse of the glacier is approximately ten stories high.|

-The conditions were overcast with dense clouds although the sun tried to peek through from time to time.
-We did our best with the photos, knowing they wouldn’t be perfect in the less-than-ideal conditions.
+Although the sun tried to peek through from time to time, the conditions were overcast with dense clouds.
+Nevertheless, we did our best with the photos, knowing they wouldn’t be perfect in less-than-ideal situations.

 |Ice floating in the rippling sea as we neared the glacier.|

 Although I still have a lot to learn about taking photos, I think I’m ready to go to the next level, perhaps taking an online course to help me.
-I’ve been hoping a more technologically advanced camera would hit the market soon within a reasonable price range which is relatively easy to use without changing a lot of settings while shooting.
+I’ve been hoping a more technologically advanced camera would hit the market soon within a reasonable price range that is relatively easy to use without changing many settings while shooting.

 |The closer we maneuvered toward the glacier, the more the floating ice in the sea.
 It’s still early in the summer season.|

-Alas, I’ve yet to encounter such a product and will soon begin a search for what will work well when weight is a big factor for me and for our baggage.
-We certainly don’t need any added weight to our already heavy bags and carry on.
+Alas, I’ve yet to encounter such a product and will soon begin searching for what will work well when weight is a significant factor for me and our baggage.
+We certainly don’t need any added weight to our already heavy bags and carry-on.

-If our current camera continues to hold up, we’ll keep it since Tom seems to be getting good at handling it and the idea of us each taking photos in both of the upcoming locations might prove to be the best idea for capturing unique and special shots.
+Suppose our current camera continues to hold up.
+In that case, we’ll keep it since Tom seems to be getting good at handling it, and the idea of us each taking photos in both of the upcoming locations might prove to be the best idea for capturing unique and memorable shots.

 |An edge of the glacier.|

-Today, we’re in Sitka with a plan to get off the ship and explore yet another tourist orientated town with shops and restaurants.
-There’s so much more to see in Alaska but we’re convinced that someday we’ll return and do so in our own way and time.
+Today, we’re in Sitka with a plan to get off the ship and explore yet another tourist-orientated town with shops and restaurants.
+Of course, there’s so much more to see in Alaska, but we’re convinced that someday we’ll return and do so in our way and time.

-In reality, one-day visits to ports of call generally don’t do it for us with a few exceptions.
-It’s the magic of living in a location for a period of time that provides us with the type of experiences that fill our hearts and minds with the richness and depth of any location, hardly accomplished in one day regardless of any tours on which a traveler may embark.
+In reality, one-day visits to ports of call generally don’t do it for us, with a few exceptions.
+Instead, it’s the magic of living in a location for a period that provides us with the type of experiences that fill our hearts and minds with the richness and depth of any location, hardly accomplished in one day regardless of any tours on which a traveler may embark.

-This further exemplifies our chosen method of traveling…not quickly skipping from one location to another, instead, spending the time to discover the wonders this amazing world has to offer.
+This further exemplifies our chosen method of traveling…not quickly skipping from one location to another, instead of spending the time to discover the wonders this fantastic world has to offer.

-Of course, one generally doesn’t stay long at the Hubbard Glacier and for our purposes, this cruise fulfilled our expectations.
-The sights and scenes yesterday left us reeling with delight over having made the decision to spend these short nine days on this Alaskan cruise.
+Of course, one generally doesn’t stay long at the Hubbard Glacier, and for our purposes, this cruise fulfilled our expectations.
+The sights and scenes yesterday left us reeling with delight over having decided to spend these short nine days on this Alaskan cruise.